PotatoMerchant/dataset-helper-releases/README.md

 <p align="center"><img src="images/danbooru-wiki.png" alt="Looking up a tag on the Danbooru Wiki"></p>

 Not sure what a tag means, or want to see example art for it before you use it?
-Double-click any tag chip to jump straight to its wiki page and related posts, or open the search manually via **Help ▸ Search Danbooru Wiki…** (`⌘⇧F`) — both without leaving the app.
+Double-click any tag to jump straight to its wiki page and related posts, or open the search manually via **Help ▸ Search Danbooru Wiki…** (`⌘⇧F`) — both without leaving the app.

 ### Configure models, tag database, and appearance